Stay up to date

 It is time for a change.

-It is time for AEC firms to recognize the importance of BIM and impact of BIM on architectural, engineering and construction practices, on firms and on projects.
+- IT IS TIME for AEC firms to recognize the importance of BIM and impact of BIM on architectural, engineering and construction practices, on firms and on projects.

-It is time for AEC firms to have a good understanding of the BIM industry and to trust it.
+- IT IS TIME for AEC firms to have a good understanding of the BIM industry and to trust it.

-It is time for AEC firms to change their traditional business model and fully embrace BIM.
+- IT IS TIME for AEC firms to change their traditional business model and fully embrace BIM.

-It is time for AEC firms to dedicate budgets for executive BIM leadership and compensate BIM professionals accordingly.
+- IT IS TIME for AEC firms to dedicate budgets for executive BIM leadership and compensate BIM professionals accordingly.

 I know that change will come, it is just a question of time…